ozanonurtek/flask-now/README.md

     venv
     run.py
     config.py
+    models.py
     requirements.txt
 ```

-#### mvc
+#### bp (Known as blueprints)
-- As suggested in [official tutorial](http://flask.pocoo.org/docs/0.12/tutorial/folders/), Flask Now has a similar folder structure which is called as MVC:
+- As suggested in [official tutorial](https://flask.palletsprojects.com/en/1.1.x/blueprints/), Flask Now has a similar folder structure which is called as bp:
 ```

 /your_project_folder